ASML Logo

 2019 saw record-breaking deliveries for the company.
 The firm’s delivery of 26 EUV lithography units demonstrated the increased demand for this cutting-edge technology.

 In 2020, the company maintained its leadership in cutting-edge lithography technology.
 The business unveiled the NXE:3400C, a new EUV lithography machine that offered significantly greater precision and performance in producing semiconductors.
-Chipmakers using this method to miniaturize further and improve microchips’ performance found it a valuable tool.
+Chipmakers using this method to further miniaturize microchips and improve their performance found it a valuable tool.

 In 2021, the firm reported major advancements in developing high-NA EUV lithography technology.
 With a greater numerical aperture than previous generations of EUV systems, this technology paves the way for developing ever smaller and more intricate structures on semiconductor wafers.
-The company opened a new factory in the Netherlands to fulfill the rising demand for lithography systems, increasing its production capacity.
+The company opened a new factory in the Netherlands to meet rising demand for lithography systems, thereby increasing its production capacity.

 As of 2022, the company had shipped 100 EUV systems, marking a significant milestone.
 This accomplishment highlighted the company’s pioneering position in EUV lithography research and commercialization.
-In addition, the firm unveiled a new sustainability plan that year to lessen its products’ negative environmental effects and raise their energy efficiency.
+In addition, the firm unveiled a new sustainability plan that year to reduce the environmental impact of its products and improve their energy efficiency.

-The company reported that tests of a prototype high-NA EUV system had been successful in 2023, which was a major advancement in developing this technology.
-By developing relationships with top semiconductor producers in the area and growing its research facility in South Korea, the firm further solidified its position in the Asian market.
+The company reported that tests of a prototype high-NA EUV system were successful in 2023, marking a major advancement in the technology’s development.
+By developing relationships with leading semiconductor producers in the region and expanding its research facility in South Korea, the firm further solidified its position in the Asian market.

 The company made large R&D investments to remain the industry leader in lithography technology.
 Additionally, the enterprise actively addressed the global semiconductor shortage by working with suppliers and customers to enhance supply chain efficiency and optimize production processes.